scsarver/mac_settings/README.md

   - NOTE: The setup script does attempt to install brew if it is not installed but what is in that script block shows an example of issues encountered on a system with shared users and directory ownership problems.
 Do teh default install as outlined on the website and then run brew doctor.
 - run the install_tools.sh script.

+Post install script needs:
+- run docker to accept the terms and conditions then signin with your id

 Remember:
 - Script everything as a record of what was installed.
 - Use Homebrew